Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 - Address neuroinflammation and VEGF (common in long-term CIRS) using therapies like intranasal VIP.

 Every week we have a potential patient tell us that the Shoemaker protocol didn’t work for them.
 After further discussion we quickly learn that they’ve been treating MARCoNS or tried DHEA supplementation and neither helped.
 And it never will.
 The Shoemaker protocol is designed to be completed in sequence.
-We need to start at the start – every time.
+We need to start at the beginning – every time.

-The start is always removing you from exposure.
+The beginning is always removing you from exposure.
 It’s the hardest and most important step in all of treatment.
 No treatment is going to work so long as you remain exposed to biotoxins.
 Period.

 The Role of Neuroinflammation in CIRS